3.6 Integration of young people in the labour market

 Youth employment measures

-Employers are eligible for a pay subsidy, when hiring an unemployed jobseeker of any age group.
+Employers may be eligible for a pay subsidy, when hiring an unemployed jobseeker of any age group.
 Wage subsidies are paid for work carried out on an employment contract or for an apprenticeship.
 Both public sector employers, such as municipalities, and companies and other private-sector employers such as associations, foundations and social corporations can receive the subsidy when the relevant conditions are met.
 On the other hand, many municipalities pay a substitute to employers when they hire a young person.

 The youth workshop activities are targeted at young people who are inactive in education, employment and training, or those in need of other support.
 For more information, visit: Youth Wiki/Finland 4.7 Youth work to foster social inclusion.